deyvedvm/grain-pay-api/README.md

 - Pagination and sorting for listing expenses
 - Validation of expense entries
 - Logging of API requests and responses

+## Swagger API Documentation

+Swagger is integrated into the project to provide interactive API documentation.

+1. **Access the Swagger UI**:
+    - Start your Spring Boot application.
+    - Open your web browser and navigate to `http://localhost:8080/swagger-ui.html` to access the Swagger UI.

 ## Contributing